Ceremonies are to be staged around the world to mark one year since more than 200 girls were abducted by Nigerian militant Islamist group Boko Haram.

 There have been reported sightings of the girls, but none has been found.

-Boko Haram say the girls have converted to Islam and been married off.
+The Nigerian militant Islamist group (Boko Haram) say the girls have converted to Islam and been married off.
 One witness told the BBC that she saw more than 50 of them alive three weeks ago in the north-eastern town of Gwoza.

 Analysis: Will Ross, BBC Nigeria correspondent

 It has been a whole year of agony for the relatives of the missing 219 Chibok girls.
 There have been a few sightings of some of the abducted students but very little official information from a government that has long promised to rescue them from the clutches of Boko Haram.

 One mother told the BBC she sometimes arranges her 19-year-old daughter’s clothes in the hope that she is about to return home.

 The scale of this conflict is so grim that the Chibok girls represent just a fraction of those seized by the Nigerian militant Islamist group.
 Many have escaped partly thanks to a recent military offensive – but not the Chibok girls.

 High-profile figures such as Nobel Peace Prize winner Malala Yousafzai and US First Lady Michelle Obama were among those who drew attention to their plight on Twitter last year under the #BringBackOurGirls Boko Haram insurgency in the north.